How attackers use malicious QR codes to bypass email security filters and steal credentials.

 Why Quishing Is Effective

-- Bypasses email URL filters — security tools scan text links, not images
+- Bypasses email URL filters, because security tools scan text links, not images

-- Moves the attack to mobile — phones often lack the endpoint protection of managed work computers
+- Moves the attack to mobile, where phones lack the endpoint protection of a managed work computer

-- Feels familiar — QR codes are now routine for menus, parking, healthcare
+- Feels familiar, since you already scan QR codes for menus, parking and healthcare

-- Creates urgency — common lures: “your account needs verification” or “parcel undeliverable”
+- Creates urgency with lures like “your account needs verification” or “parcel undeliverable”

 Common Quishing Lures